electrum47/intelligent-gardener-worksheet/README.md

 Column `A` on the far left is the name of each ingredient.

-Column `B` will be how many pounds of each ingredient you need to buy in total for your acrage.
+Column `B` will be how many pounds of each ingredient you need to buy in total for your acreage.

 Column `C` is where you will adjust how much of each ingredient to add (more on this in next section).

 Column `D` is how many ounces of each ingredient you need to mix to mix up a batch to cover 100 square feet.

 Columns `E` through `Q` are the percentage of that element that ingredient contains.
 The chemical composition of each ingredient can vary by brand, region, and possibly other things, so you might want to check your source and adjust the exact percentages based off what exactly you plan on using.
-As an example Row `19` is `Blood Meal`, and in the current spreadsheet based off the brand of bloodmeal I had available, it contained `13%` Nigrogen (N) [Cell `E19`] and 0.5% Phosphorus (P) [Cell `H19`]
+As an example Row `19` is `Blood Meal`, and in the current spreadsheet based off the brand of bloodmeal I had available, it contained `13%` Nitrogen (N) [Cell `E19`] and 0.5% Phosphorus (P) [Cell `H19`]

 #### Creating a mix

 I'd recommend zeroing out the yellow values in column `C` which are part of the example that comes with the spreadsheet, but will almost certainly not be useful for you.
 Be careful not to touch the white values, such as for `Borax` (`C39`) as those only have one option so the spreadsheet can give you exactly what you need for that ingredient.
 After clearing out the values you can look at what you need up on row `13` (`Total Left To Apply`) and find an ingredient you want to try to use to address that deficiency, and start plugging in numbers for that ingredient.
 As an example, let's say you see you need Calcium in cell `I13` you might decide to use some `Calphos` from Row `31` to address that.
 Try setting cell `C31` to `100`.
 Was that enough?
 If not, maybe try `200`, if it was too much maybe back off to `75`. `Calphos` also brings with it Phosphorus, so at some point you might end up with too much Phosphorus, but not enough Calcium, so you might decide to use less `Calphos` and add some `AgLime`.

 This process is probably more of an art then a science.
 I don't have any concrete recommendations except to just keep playing with the ingredients until you think you've gotten good enough.
 It doesn't have to be perfect, but the better job you do at getting each element close to the target will probably produce better end results.

 Row `50`: `Azomite` doesn't target any elements.
 Steve (as well as the company producing Azomite) suggest that you target a specific amount each year regardless of your soil type.
 If you're using `Azomite` just enter the number you'd like to use.

 ## Printing the ingredient list

 Once you've decided on your mix, it's helpful to print it out so you have a hard copy where-ever you're mixing your ingredients at.
 The ingredient list should fit on a single page.
 To do this with Open Office/Libre Office highlight the ingredient rows:

 ![image](https://user-images.githubusercontent.com/59991595/128975844-04c2ed28-d508-471c-8a19-a0104eb7465e.png)